yugr/scripts-and-dotfiles/NEW_SYSTEM.md

 *** Query: Enter the value of CYGWIN for the daemon: [] binmode ntsec ...
 ```
+* disable Windows sounds (in "Change system sounds" in settings)

 Finally, setup mouse highlight in OS.